dlawle/PatchSM-Proj/mikronima/README.md

 CV In 1:        V/Oct (please note, this could probably use some "fine tuning")

-CV In 2:        Set Structure and Brightness level (currently tied to same CV)
+CV In 2:        Set Structure and Brightness level (Currently the two are tied to the same CV)

 Accent of note is currently hard set to 1.f - May be changed in the future